CharlesCarley/FileTools/README.md

 #### CMake Utility

 The [TableCompiler](https://github.com/CharlesCarley/FileTools/blob/master/CMake/Readme.md) CMake utility can be used to attach table generation to a build.
-This macro outputs the include file to the current build directory then adds the build directory to the list of include paths.
+This macro will output the needed include file to the current build directory and then adds the build directory to the list of include paths.

 ### Reversing a file's tables